-In 2021, the Jack Nicklaus Signature Golf Course was named Utah’s Best of State Golf Course—for the 13th consecutive year!
-But at Red Ledges, golf is less about the awards and accolades.
-Instead, the game solidifies our sense of community.
+In 2023, Red Ledges’ Jack Nicklaus Signature Golf Course was named Utah’s Best of State Golf Course—for the 14th consecutive year!
+But at Red Ledges, golf is more than awards and accolades.
+The game represents an important piece of our community.
 To help ensure that you and your neighbors have the best experience on these beautiful courses—here are are two things you can do to help our team maintain this beautiful golf course:

 Fix Ball Marks on the Greens